-Where WPD's HV equipment and that of the customer / IDNO is not installed in close proximity to each other direct bonding between the two systems is not normally provided.
-Despite this the electrodes are normally connected together indirectly via HV cable screens.
+Where NGED's HV equipment and that of the customer / IDNO is not installed in close proximity to each other direct bonding between the two systems is not normally provided.
+Despite this the electrodes are normally connected together indirectly via HV cable screens (subject to multi-point bonding).

 The owner of any HV/LV transformers is responsible for deciding whether to combine or segregate the associated HV and LV earthing systems.
 Irrespective of this decision the transformer owner shall ensure the earth electrodes are designed, installed and used in such a manner to prevent danger occurring in any low voltage network as a result of any fault in the HV network.
+Consideration shall also be given to adjacent / nearby distribution systems owned by NGED or other third parties.

 Where the HV and LV earth electrodes are segregated a minimum distance of 2.5m above ground must be maintained between HV metalwork and any LV bonded metalwork to prevent anyone touching both earth references simultaneously.
-A minimum segregation distance of 9m is required between HV and LV bare buried electrode / buried metalwork but this distance may need to be extended in some situations.
+A calculated below ground distance is required between HV and LV bare buried electrode / buried metalwork.